Winter is coming.

 If you’ve already winterized your house and don’t want to feel cold all winter, there are still some additional ways to save energy.

-It may not be cost-effective to replace perfectly good appliances, but when it’s time for a new one, be sure to look for that energy star label.
+It may not be cost-effective to replace perfectly good appliances, but when it’s time for a new one, look for that Energy Star label.

 Long hot showers are heaven, especially in the cold of winter.
 However, they can be wasteful.
 It takes a lot of energy to heat water, even if you have a tankless water heater.

 Maintenance on your heating and cooling systems can be expensive.
-But preventive care on these systems is the best way to ensure that they run efficiently, and will help you save on energy over time.
+But preventive care on these systems is the best way to ensure they run efficiently.

-When it comes to light bulbs, there are tons of options.
-Incandescent bulbs are the traditional, cheaper ones and are the least energy efficient.
+If you need the lights, opt for energy-efficient light bulbs.
+Incandescent bulbs are the traditional, cheaper choice, but they are the least energy efficient.
 Compact Fluorescent light bulbs are much more energy-efficient, but they do need to be recycled.

 LEDs are the most energy-efficient, but they are also the most expensive.
 However, they use almost 25% less energy and last way longer than regular incandescent lights – so if you have the money to pay upfront, they are definitely worth it over time.